mateoschaerer/Proteindesign2.0/README.md

 ```
 When prompted to contiue type y/yes

+#usage
-# 2. Upload a pdb file from local computer
+# 1. Upload a pdb file from local computer
 If you are connected to izar, close the connection:
 ```bash
 exit